xwmx/nb/README.md

 # list all branches on the current remote
 nb remote branches

-# list all branches on a remote repository
+# list all branches on a remote repository identified by a URL
 nb remote branches "https://github.com/xwmx/example"
 ```